ScaledMarkets/dabl/langref/import_decl.md

 <dd><code>import</code> <i><a href="namespace_path.md">namespace-path</a></i></dd>
 </dl>

+## Semantics

+An import does not automatically instantiate the elements of the imported namespace;
+rather, it makes them visible so that they can be referenced from the importing namespace.
+Thus, for example, if the imported namespace contains task declarations, those declarations are not automatically imported into the importing namespace.

 ## Mechanism By Which Import Occurs

 A DABL `import` translates into a call to function that has the following Java